 This is a hard question; there is no general answer.

 We make every effort to avoid potential conflicts when scheduling courses, but sometimes they are inevitable.
 If you plan your coursework in advance, conflicts are unlikely to happen.
 However, if you have more than one major, courses in different departments can conflict, and these cases are the hardest.

 If you have a difficult conflict, especially one that prevents you from graduating, talk to the Advisor, who will handle it on a case-by-case basis.

-If everything else fails, a solution may be to take equivalent classes at Ottawa U or another University.
-See also questions (37) and (23).
+If everything else fails, a solution may be to take equivalent classes at the University of Ottawa or another university.
+See also questions (38) and (24).